THE STATE BUDGET – SENATE OMITTING IMPORTANT ITEMS FOR CHILDREN?

 Expanding Affordable Health Insurance to More Children UNFUNDED – Latest word is the Senate IS NOT funding Kids’ Care, also called Carolina Cares for Children, the health insurance proposal included in the House and Governor Easley’s recommended budgets.
 This is supported by the NC Pediatric Society, Blue Cross-Blue Shield, the Hospital Association, the Covenant with North Carolina’s Children and many others.
 Senators need to hear from you immediately about the importance of making affordable health insurance available to more children.

+Take Action!
 Contact your Senator to fully fund NC Kids’ Care – Children’s health should not be a pawn in budget debates

 State Earned Income Tax Credit UNFUNDED – The Senate budget purportedly does not provide for a Stated Earned Income Tax Credit (EITC).
 A 5% State EITC is included in the House budget and targets tax relief to low-income families with children.
 It is the most efficient way to help workers and make the tax system fairer.
 While Senators continue to debate how best to provide tax cuts and give incentive grants to corporations, it appears this tax credit for the working families is being ignored.